Saucer Country: Overview

 The series also features short stand-alone stories besides the main plot.
-These stories are "true stories"- accounts of people who claim to have been abducted by aliens.
+These stories are "true stories" - accounts of people who claim to have been abducted by aliens.

 Plot

 Arcadia Alvarado functions as the governor of New Mexico and is considered to be the primary Democratic candidate for the position of the President of the United States.
 Arcadia is caught in the middle of a volatile political situation as she is running for presidency and dealing with her duties as governor at the same time.
 Arcadia also has to deal with her alcoholic ex-husband Michael.
-However, Arcadia claims to have been "abducted by aliens" one night, but only retains glimpses of her encounter with the extraterrestrial beings and does not remember the entire story.
+Arcadia claims to have been "abducted by aliens" one night, but only retains glimpses of her encounter with the extraterrestrial beings and does not remember the entire story.
 Thus, with the help of her fellow workers and staff, Arcadia tries to solve the mystery about her apparent abduction by the aliens.
 A former Harvard professor, Professor Kidd, is also keen on getting to the bottom of Arcadia's claim.